-To dial up the adventure factor to a ten, go camping in one of the park’s designated campgrounds.
-This is also a great opportunity to stargaze, as Yosemite boasts one of the darkest skies in Southern California!
+Go camping in one of the park’s designated campgrounds to dial up the adventure factor to a ten.
+This is also an excellent opportunity to stargaze, as Yosemite boasts one of the darkest skies in Southern California!

-Whether you’re on an epic road trip driving the Pacific Coast Highway, or just spending a few days on California’s central coast, be sure to spend some time in Big Sur.
+Whether you’re on an epic road trip driving the Pacific Coast Highway or just spending a few days on California’s central coast, spend some time in Big Sur.

-Well-known as one of the most scenic destinations in the Golden State, this rugged stretch of the Central Coast of California is located between Carmel Highlands and San Simeon, and it features some eye-popping natural wonders, from redwood forests to dramatic seaside cliffs.
+Well-known as one of the most scenic destinations in the Golden State, this rugged stretch of the Central Coast of California is located between Carmel Highlands and San Simeon.
+It features some eye-popping natural wonders, from redwood forests to dramatic seaside cliffs.

-Located in the Monterey Peninsula, Carmel-by-the-Sea is a spellbinding coastal town where coastal cliffs, pristine beaches, and lush forests coexist, designing one of the most scenic landscapes of California.
+Located in the Monterey Peninsula, Carmel-by-the-Sea is a charming coastal town where coastal cliffs, pristine beaches, and lush forests coexist, designing one of the most scenic landscapes of California.

-Activities on offer in this charming town include everything from visiting the famous Carmel Beach and driving the 7-Mile Drive, a scenic road that goes from Pebble Beach to the Pacific Grove.
-For catching a glimpse of some of the most stunning natural features of the US, venture further out to Point Lobos State Natural Reserve, which encompasses miles of trails and bountiful wildlife.
+Activities in this charming town include visiting the famous Carmel Beach and driving the 7-Mile Drive, a scenic road from Pebble Beach to Pacific Grove.
+To catch a glimpse of some of the most stunning natural features of the US, venture further out to Point Lobos State Natural Reserve, which encompasses miles of trails and bountiful wildlife.

 Everything about Carmel-by-the-Sea screams romance.
 A crown jewel spiked in the Monterey Peninsula, this charming coastal town has some of the most scenic landscapes of California, comfy boutique hotels, gorgeous vistas, quaint art galleries, fairy-tale-like parks, and more.

-A great idea for travelers who are traveling to Santa Barbara is going for a day trip to the Channel Islands National Park.
-Extending along the Southern California coast, this almost 300,000-acre park comprises five gorgeous islands that are home to thousands of plant and animal species.
+A great idea for travelers traveling to Santa Barbara is a day trip to the Channel Islands National Park.
+Extending along the Southern California coast, this almost 300,000-acre park comprises five gorgeous islands home to thousands of plant and animal species.

-From birdwatching in Santa Cruz Island to kayaking Santa Barbara Island’s five-mile coastline, and snorkeling in Santa Catalina Island, the Channel Islands offer a variety of thrilling outdoor activities for adventurous ones.
+From birdwatching on Santa Cruz Island to kayaking Santa Barbara Island’s five-mile coastline and snorkeling on Santa Catalina Island, the Channel Islands offer a variety of thrilling outdoor activities for adventurous ones.